 What does the timing of the program look like?

 The students of the program study together at each university and move between universities as a group.
 The students start their 120 credit points program in the fall.
 After their first semester, they move to the second university where they spend the spring semester and finally they move on to the last university for their third semester.
 The student will spend his/her final semester at one of the three Partner Universities or outside organizations such as industry, government agencies or other university laboratories.

 Do the partner universities take care of moving to and living at different locations?

 All partner universities advise and assist students in moving between countries and living in the different cities.
 Each partner university will do its utmost to provide housing for every student in the program.
 Students stay in university accommodation in single or double rooms.
 They will register for the accommodation themselves.
 Assistance is provided.

 Do the partner universities take care of visas/residence permits?

 The student is responsible for obtaining the necessary Visa to study in Finland, Germany and the Netherlands.
 The universities can provide information on applying for a visa or residence permit if required.

 Do the partner universities take care of health insurance and other insurances?

-Students need to organize health insurance which is valid in all three countries and also covers visits to mines at industrial sites as well as traveling from one country to another.
+Students need to organize health insurance which is valid in Finland, Germany and The Netherlands and also covers visits to mines and industrial sites as well as traveling from one country to another.